michaelgrosner/tribeca/README.md

 ### Charts

-The metrics are not saved anywhere, is just UI data, to display over time:
+The metrics are not saved anywhere, is just UI data collected with a visibility retention of 6 hours, to display over time:

  * Fair Value
  * Completed Trades